-11. Access to Saint Helena is obtained mainly through its airport.
+- 12. Saint Helena is accessed mainly through its airport.
 A weekly scheduled commercial air service to the island from South Africa commenced on 14 October 2017, providing passenger and freight capability.
-In 2018, additional commercial flights were provided for the high season.
-A monthly charter flight normally operates between Saint Helena and Ascension.
-Saint Helena also receives other air traffic, such as private charter and medical evacuation flights.

-12. According to the administering Power, there have been no scheduled commercial flights to Saint Helena since March 2020, owing to restrictions as a result of the COVID-19 pandemic.
-The Government of Saint Helena, with support from the administering Power, has organized charter flights from the United Kingdom to Saint Helena and between Saint Helena and Ascension so as to maintain access to the islands.
-The Government of Saint Helena announced in November 2021 that the commercial air service provision would resume at the end of March 2022 and would include a fortnightly service between Johannesburg, South Africa, and Saint Helena and a monthly inter-island service with Ascension.

-13. A cargo vessel, the MV Helena, provides regular freight service to the island, with calls at Ascension four times per year.
-The Territory has some 166 km of paved roads (116 km on Saint Helena, 40 km on Ascension and 10 km on Tristan da Cunha) and 30 km of unpaved roads (20 km on Saint Helena and 10 km on Tristan da Cunha).

-14. Saint Helena has two local radio stations and one satellite television provider that is rebroadcast terrestrially.
+In addition, Saint Helena receives other air traffic, such as private charter and medical evacuation flights. - 13.
+According to the administering Power, the Government of Saint Helena, with support from the administering Power, organized charter flights from the United Kingdom to Saint Helena and between Saint Helena and Ascension during the pandemic to maintain access to the islands.
+These flights have now come to an end, and the island is reverting to its pre-pandemic arrangements with a fortnightly service from Johannesburg, South Africa, switching to weekly operation during peak periods. - 14.
+A cargo vessel, the MV Helena, provides regular freight service to the island, with calls at Ascension four times per year.
+The Territory has some 166 km of paved roads (116 km on Saint Helena, 40 km on Ascension and 10 km on Tristan da Cunha) and 30 km of unpaved roads (20 km on Saint Helena and 10 km on Tristan da Cunha). - 15.
+Saint Helena has two local radio stations and one satellite television provider that is rebroadcast terrestrially.
 Ascension has one local radio station and receives relays of broadcasts from Saint Helena.
 Broadcasts from the British Forces Broadcasting Service are available, as are television services for the military of the United States of America.
 Tristan da Cunha receives television and radio broadcasts from the Service.
-In August 2021, a branch of the Equiano subsea cable was landed in Rupert's Bay in Saint Helena, the cable is expected to be operational and providing super-fast connectivity from 2023.

-15. According to the administering Power, as at 2021, around 30 per cent of energy is produced using renewables.
-One of the goals of the energy strategy (see A/AC.109/2020/13) is to increase renewable energy to as close to 100 per cent as possible.

-16. According to the administering Power, Saint Helena has developed a water strategy and is planning on developing a detailed Water Resource Management Plan.
-The Water Resource Strategy: 2020-2050, endorsed in 2020, addresses the need to reduce the risk of water shortages and the associated impact on livelihoods, the economy, and the environment.
+In August 2021, a branch of the Equiano subsea cable was landed in Rupert's Bay in Saint Helena, and the cable is expected to be operational and providing super-fast connectivity from 2024. - 16.
+According to the administering Power, as of 2021, around 30 per cent of energy is produced using renewables.
+One of the goals of the energy strategy (see A/AC.109/2020/13) is to increase renewable energy to as close to 100 per cent as possible. - 17.
+According to the administering Power, Saint Helena has developed a water strategy and is planning on developing a detailed water resource management plan.
+The water resource strategy for the period 2020-2050, endorsed in 2020, addresses the need to reduce the risk of water shortages and the associated impact on livelihoods, the economy and the environment.